Customizr Theme for WordPress

 - Social links on topbar

-Overall, I'd say there is enough going on here to satisfy most people.
-Even for someone as picky as myself, I was able to customize the header to my liking.
+Overall, I'd say there is enough to satisfy most people.
+Even for someone as picky as myself, I could customize the header to my liking.
 Of course, I would still style it a bit more with CSS.

 In the Main Content options window, you'll find a myriad of customizable options and features, including: